FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 April 2011

+## Clarity should not be a luxury
 Modern video games often which use TAA in combination dynamic resolution scaling, a concoction resulting in blurriness.
 These AA algorithms come with post-process sharpening built-in to combat this.
 I find this a bit of graphics programming sin.

+Though Timothy Lottes mentioned, that this is [solvable with adjustments to filtering](https://x.com/NOTimothyLottes/status/1756733156877578611).

 Whole communities rally around fixing this, like the reddit communities "[r/MotionClarity](https://www.reddit.com/r/MotionClarity/)" or lovely titled "[r/FuckTAA](https://www.reddit.com/r/FuckTAA)".